-Tender chicken and flavorful vegetables come together in a creamy gravy and sit between two buttery flaky crusts.
+This old fashioned chicken pot pie recipe has tender chicken and flavorful vegetables that come together in a creamy gravy and sit between two buttery flaky crusts.
 True classic comfort food at its finest!
 Includes directions for turning this into a freezer meal.

 While I mostly feature my favorite dessert recipes here at Fresh April Flours, I also love sharing a few family favorite meals every now and then.

 I have a real soft spot for comfort foods during those colder months, and prefer something lighter for the warmer months.
 I think that’s probably true of most of my readers, too!

 As the winter comes to an end, and we begin welcoming the first signs of spring (hopefully), I feel compelled to share some of my favorite hearty meals that carried me through the colder months.

 Chicken Pie vs Two Crust Chicken Pot Pie

 You probably think that chicken pie and chicken pot pie are one in the same, but you may be surprised to know that they are completely different.

 Chicken pie is a classic Southern recipe that includes chicken, pastry, and very few (if any) vegetables.